thindil/steamsky/bin/doc/MODDING.md

 directory and edit line which starts with MoneyIndex.
 Value after equal sign must be existing item index from any items file from *data/items* directory.

+## Traders ships name
+To change which word in ship names is used to determine trader ship (needed for friendly trader random event), open file *game.dat* in *data* directory and edit like which starts with TradersName.
+Value after equal sign can be any single word.

 ## Items

 ### General informations